• Design

 GFCI Outlet Not Working

 The Ground Fault Circuit Interrupter (GFCI) is an identifiable outlet that has reset and test buttons.
-If your GFCI is not working, such as not being able to reset because it experiences damage during the power trip, then it can be the possible reason the multiple electrical outlets are not working.
+If your ground fault circuit interrupters aren’t working, such as not being able to reset because it experiences damage during the power trip, then it can be the possible reason the multiple electrical outlets are not working.

 When the sensor determines that leaking is happening, the outlet immediately trips to shut down the current flow.